willjgriff/android-ethereum-wallet/README.md

 # android-ethereum-wallet

 ***For the time being I have stopped working on this app in favour of learning more about Ethereum and specifically Solidity.
-The below description is kept for historic use or incase I pick up the project again.***
+See https://github.com/willjgriff/solidity-playground***

 This app will be a front end for an Ethereum light client.
 To begin with I will use the Go Ethereum implementation since it is easy to import.
 However, this may drain the mobile's resources, it at least seems to use a lot of storage in preliminary builds once fully sycn'd (400MB+).
 I believe the current version of the light client doesn't remove unused data (mainly block headers I think) but in the future it should do, reducing this size.
 I may also experiment with connecting to an externally hosted node.